scrime-u-bordeaux/MetaStairs/README.md

 This repository contains :
 * [The MIDI controller's firmware](./Arduino) that we wrote to turn stairs into a giant MIDI controller keyboard.
-* [A python program](./code) reacting to incoming MIDI messages from the controller according to different operating modes.
+* [A python program](./Python) reacting to incoming MIDI messages from the controller according to different operating modes.
-* A reaper project receiving the MIDI messages processed by the python script and playing the notes with various VST plugins according to the current operating mode.
+* A Reaper project receiving the MIDI messages processed by the python script and playing the notes with various VST plugins according to the current operating mode.